 AKA “The best hot dogs in town!”

-Hot dogs in this country are often called the ‘National Food of Iceland” and the best place to eat them is from a small stand that is not to far from the harbor.
-When you order a hot dog from Bæjarins Beztu Pylsur make sure you ask for “The Works” as they do not mess around.
-“The Works” includes ketchup, sweet mustard, fried onion, raw onion and remolaði, a mayonnaise-based sauce with sweet relish.
+Hot dogs in this country are often called the ‘National Food of Iceland”, and the best place to eat them is from a small stand that is not to far from Reykjavik’s harbor.
+When you order a hot dog from Bæjarins Beztu Pylsur make sure that you ask for “The Works”, and they do not mess around.
+“The Works” includes ketchup, sweet mustard, fried onion, raw onion and remolaði, which is a mayonnaise-based sauce with sweet relish.
 Yeah, I pretty much inhaled it.

 For location and information, please visit their official website – Bæjarins Beztu Pylsur

-I was recommended by two sets of friends, from two different countries, to check out Reykjavik Chips.
-I try to eat at places that my friends recommend because we tend to have the same taste in things.
-My friends said these were great tasting chips and I will have to agree – 100%.
+I was recommended by two sets of friends, from two different countries to check out Reykjavik Chips.
+I like to eat at places that my friends recommend because we often have the same taste in things.
+My friends said these were great tasting chips, and I will have to agree – 100%.

 The best thing about Reykjavik Chips besides the quality are the choices of sauces.
-There are ten tasty sauces that range from a pickle sauce, garlic sauce to just plain ketchup.
-Also, you are give a wood skewer to spear your chips and to dip your chips, to keep your fingers clean.
+There are ten tasty sauces that range from a pickle sauce, garlic sauce, to just plain ketchup.
+Also, you are give a wood skewer to spear your chips ,and to dip your chips, just to keep your fingers clean.